javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/01-regexp-introduction/article.md

 Regular expressions may have flags that affect the search.

-There are only 5 of them in Javascript:
+There are only 5 of them in JavaScript:

 `i`
 : With this flag the search is case-insensitive: no difference between `А` and `а` (see the example below).